pittcsc/Documents/Code_Of_Conduct.md

 ## Advertisements

-Advertisements are **not** to be posted in the Pitt CSC Discord server without prior officer approval.
-Advertisements may be deleted at the discretion of the Pitt CSC officers.
+Advertisements are **not** to be posted in the CSC Discord server without prior officer approval.
+Advertisements may be deleted at the discretion of the CSC officers.

 ### Diversity Statement